TH3PL4Y3R1/n_back/README.md

 - Call sites are active but `send_marker` is a no-op by default.
 - To enable markers, open `nback_task.py`, set `ENABLE_MARKERS = True`, and follow one commented integration example (LSL / Serial / Parallel).
 Only enable one.
+  - LSL: pylsl is pre-listed in requirements; ensure your receiver is running.
+  - Serial: adjust serial port name (e.g., `COM3` on Windows or `/dev/ttyUSB0` on Linux).
+  - Parallel: ensure your system supports a parallel port and set the correct address.

 ## Notes